landbot-org/lui/README.md

 import { theme } from '@landbot/lui';
 ```

-Wrap the project on the provider
+Wrap the project with the provider

 ```
 function App() {